Committee on Special Education

 Yes!
 When appropriate, services are offered in the areas of: psychological evaluation, physical therapy, occupational therapy, related vocational instruction, specialized transportation, assistive technology devices and services, audiological services, nutrition services, social work services, etc.

-When is referral to Special Education appropriate
+When is a referral to Special Education appropriate

 A referral to Special Education is appropriate when: